Strategic Planning in 2025-2026: Trends and Insights for Resilience

 Among the cases I reviewed were the supply chain vulnerabilities:

-With more breaches occurring in 2024, the cybersecurity trend is expected to strengthen.
+With more breaches occurred in 2024, the cybersecurity trend is expected to strengthen in 2025-2026.

 How does this affect strategic planning?